mrcasals/pie-dict/site/_pie_lemmas/-os.md

 etymology: []
 markers: []
 synonyms: []
-definitions: [["Creates action nouns or result nouns from verbs."], ["Creates nouns from verb stems denoting the performance or result of that verb."]]
+definitions: ["Creates action nouns or result nouns from verbs.", "Creates nouns from verb stems denoting the performance or result of that verb."]
 topics: []
 ---